butters008/Metro-ICS325/README.md

         17. Add recipe pictures and data profile.php
         18. Hook up database.
-        19. Convert variable names in SQL to match our tables recipe.php
+        19. Show shopping list data
+    recipe.php
         20. Figure out SQL statements for CREATE and UPDATE - Do we want a recipeCollection file like the ingredient collection resetpassword.php
-        21. Hook up database.
+        ~~21.
+Hook up database.~~
-        22. Convert variable names in SQL to match our tables shoppingList.php
+        ~~22.
+Convert variable names in SQL to match our tables~~ shoppingList.php
-        23. Add db connections
+        23. Add db connection and SQL statements
-        24. Figure out SQL statements
-    signup.php
+        24. Display shopping list dates in a link from DB query results signup.php
-        25. Hook up database.
+        ~~25.
+Hook up database.~~
-        26. Convert variable names in SQL to match our tables user.php
+        ~~26.
+Convert variable names in SQL to match our tables~~ user.php
         27. Verify that all the dB calls are handled in the login/signup/resetpassword/profile pages